Nithin-X/InsaneReconScan/README.md

 ## Credits

-InsaneRecScan.sh is developed by Nithin Kumar.
-You can find the original script at [https://github.com/Nithin-X/InsaneRecScan](https://github.com/Nithin-X/InsaneReconScan).
+InsaneReconScan.sh is developed by Nithin Kumar.
+You can find the original script at [https://github.com/Nithin-X/InsaneReconScan](https://github.com/Nithin-X/InsaneReconScan).